adobe/commerce-cif-connector/README.md

 ### Pre-requisites

-If you build and install each sub-project manually, the [magento-graphql](https://github.com/adobe/commerce-cif-magento-graphql) and [graphql-client](https://github.com/adobe/commerce-cif-graphql-client) bundles have to be installed in your AEM instance.
+If you build and install each module manually, the [magento-graphql](https://github.com/adobe/commerce-cif-magento-graphql) and [graphql-client](https://github.com/adobe/commerce-cif-graphql-client) bundles have to be installed in your AEM instance.
 You MUST also configure an instance of the GraphQL client, see the instructions on the corresponding repository to setup the client.

 ### Building and installing